The nature of cosmological metric perturbations in presence of gravitational particle production: de Sitter phase in presence of radiation

 \section{de Sitter phase in presence of radiation}

-In this present case one can indeed have a de Sitter phase in presence of radiation as discussed in Ref.~\cite{Lima:2012cm}.
+In the present case one can indeed have a de Sitter phase in presence of radiation as discussed in Ref.~\cite{Lima:2012cm}.
 In the above reference the authors briefly mention about such a phase which can exist in the very early universe.
-In this paper we elaborate on this idea and try to see what happens to the model Universe if there are metric perturbations.
+The previous work only gave the background cosmological solution, the question related to the metric perturbations on the background solutions was not addressed.
+In the present work we will address the issue related to cosmological metric perturbations in de Sitter space in presence of radiation.
 Let us write down the specific equations relevant for studying this phase when $\omega=1/3$ and the energy density is $\bar{\rho}_r$ due to radiation.
 The equations are

 and